Wallace-Chen/OpenSeaBot/README.md

 # OpenSea Bot
+There are two javascript files under this repository:

-A simple js script to automatically buy ERC-721 item from OpenSea under specified price limit.
+`./run.js`: a simple js script to automatically buy ERC-721 item from OpenSea under specified price limit.
 The script dependes on the official [opensea-js](https://github.com/ProjectOpenSea/opensea-js/tree/master).

+`./make_offer.js`: a script to automatically make offers for some specified NFT projects on OpenSea.

 # Usage
 1. Download this repository to your local;